bioinfo-pf-curie/proteinfold/docs/usage.md

     --colabFoldDatabase   PATH      Path to the database required by ColabFold.
     --colabFoldHelp                 Display all the options available to run ColabFold.
 Use this option in combination with -profile singularity. colabFoldOptions      JSON      Prediction model options passed to ColabFold.
+    --dynamicBindDatabase PATH      Path to the database required by DynamicBind.
+    --dynamicBindHelp               Display all the options available to run DynamicBind.
+Use this option in combination with -profile singularity.
+    dynamicBindOptions    JSON      Prediction model options passed to DynamicBind.
+    --fastaPath           PATH      Path to the input directory which contains the fasta files.
     --fromMsas            PATH      Path to existing multiple sequence alignments (msas) to use for the 3D protein strcuture prediction.
                                     Typically the path could be the results of the pipeline launcded with the --onlyMsas option.
     --launchAlphaFold               Launch AlphaFold.
     --launchColabFold               Launch ColabFold.
+    --launchDynamicBind             Launch DynamicBind.
     --launchMassiveFold             Launch MassiveFold.
     --massiveFoldDatabase PATH      Path to the database required by MassiveFold.
     --massiveFoldHelp               Display all the options available to run MassiveFold.
 Use this option in combination with -profile